RedFurrFox/Terminal-Cleaner-Template/README.md

 ---

 ### To use this, just simply paste this template to your code then calling the function named "Terminal_Cleaner()" to do its thing.

+Feel free to use it (with or without credits).